Govind-techie/LeetCode/README.md

   1. Iterate through the array and count each element’s frequency using an unordered_map.
   2. If the count exceeds ⌊n/3⌋ and hasn’t been added to the result yet (tracked using unordered_set), add it to the answer.
   Time complexity: **O(n)**, Space complexity: **O(n)**.

+- **Problem 560: Subarray Sum Equals K**
+  *Given an array of integers and an integer k, find the total number of continuous subarrays whose sum equals k.
+  The solution uses a hash map to store the cumulative sum frequencies while iterating through the array.
+  For each element, it checks if (current sum - k) exists in the map, which indicates a subarray summing to k ends at the current index.
+  This approach achieves **O(n) time complexity** and **O(n) space complexity**.*

 ---